mattneary/TeXode/README.md

 TeXode
 ======
 TeXode renders Markdown as LaTeX.
 Full documents and books can be rendered, or merely the code blocks, allowing you to forgo syntax highlighting in favor of MathJax-powered LaTeX blocks.
-Rendering can be directed to update a Markdown file, output to another file, use command-line input and output, or build a series of documents to LaTeX.

 Installation
 ------------